phanng0605/profilepage/README.md

 I attended [Nanyang Technological University](https://www.ntu.edu.sg/) as a full-time student and [Rice University](https://www.rice.edu/) as an exchange student in AY 24/25!

+Here is my [portfolio](https://phanng0605.github.io/personal_portfolio/), please have a look and connect!

 ###

 <div align="center">